Hamsey Green: Geography and amenities

 The settlement is a quasi-village which technically does not quite meet village status because of a longstanding dependency on Sanderstead.
 It stretches along the B269 Limpsfield Road with typical suburban houses and a relatively large parade with several restaurants, convenience stores and other shops.
 The northern border of the village with Sanderstead is Wentworth Way, which marks the edge of the former Hamsey Green Farm estate that was sold off for housing in the 1920s.
 The Good Companions, a large pub on the corner with Tithepit Shaw Lane, on the Croydon side of the border, was demolished in December 2012; to the south in Surrey, Hamsey Green is mainly residential with a primary and a secondary school.
-Within Hamsey Green, part of the larger parish of Sanderstead, is St Antony's (C of E) church.
+Within Hamsey Green, part of the larger parish of Sanderstead, is the Church of England's church of St Antony.